juddey/ignite-kryptonite/README.md

 - [x] Add a proper boilerplate for ~~both~~ web ~~and electron~~ projects
 - [ ] Uninstall.
 Although, I am not sure why you'd want to leave.
 - [x] Live long and prosper. 🖖

+### Thanks :heart: :clap:
+Shoutouts to: [infinite red](https://infinite.red/) for providing the fuel for this and, also, for being generally awesome. :tada:

+## License
+MIT © Justin Lane 2018